0xZakk/checkpoint-javascript-retake-retake/readme.md

 # JavaScript Checkpoint

 Fork and clone this repository and complete the three sections below.
 Make at least one commit for each section.
-When finished, push your commits to your forked repository and submit a Pull Request back to the original repository.
+When you finish, push your commits to your forked repository.
+Wait to make your Pull Request until the end of the hour.

 **IMPORTANT**: Make sure to use the `var` keyword for **ALL** variable declarations (for testing purposes). **DO NOT** use `const` or `let`.

-## Fundamentals
-Follow the prompts and write your code in `fundamentals.js`

-## Higher-Order Functions
-Follow the prompts and write your code in `hof.js`

-## OOJS
-Follow the prompts and write your code in `oojs.js`

 ## Pro Tip: Test Your Code

-You should first test your code's functionality in the browser console via the included `index.html` file.
+You should first test your code's functionality in the browser console with the included `index.html` file.

 Once you think your code is correct, you can run the tests that will evaluate your solutions to double-check them.